siddhanth-dev/Ocean-Plastic-Detector/README.md

 ### 5. How It Works (High‑Level)

-- **Hotspots dataset** in `data/hotspots.py` contains real‑world plastic accumulation zones sourced from NOAA, The Ocean Cleanup, Eriksen et al., and other literature (see in‑file comments).
+- A curated dataset (data/hotspots.py) contains known ocean plastic accumulation zones derived from research sources (NOAA, The Ocean Cleanup, etc.)
-- **Map search** uses a Haversine distance calculation to filter zones within the selected radius of the vessel.
-- **Priority score** combines severity weighting, FDI score, density, and distance to rank cleanup targets.
-- **FDI + ML tab** lets you interactively see how spectral bands would influence FDI and a toy classifier’s decision.
+- The app filters zones using distance calculations based on user input
+- A scoring system ranks cleanup priorities using severity, density, and proximity
+- The FDI analyzer simulates how spectral bands might indicate floating debris
+- A simple ML model provides experimental classification based on input values

 ---

 ### 6. Notes & Limitations

-- This is an **educational / prototyping tool**, not an operational navigation or decision‑support system.
+This is an educational prototype and not a production-ready system.

+Key limitations:

+- ❗ No reliable real-time satellite dataset
+  There is currently no easily accessible, high-quality public dataset specifically for detecting ocean plastic using satellite imagery.
+- ❗ Simulated / approximated data
-- Coordinates and metrics are based on published ranges and simplified assumptions, not live satellite data.
+  Hotspot locations and FDI values are based on research summaries and simplified assumptions, not live data pipelines.
+- ❗ Experimental ML model
-- The Random Forest model is trained on a tiny synthetic dataset—**do not** treat its predictions as scientific outputs.
+  The Random Forest classifier is trained on a small synthetic dataset and is not scientifically validated.
+- ❗ Not suitable for real-world decision making
+  This tool is intended for exploration and demonstration purposes only.
 ---

 ### 7. License & Attribution